4awpawz/snitch/README.md

 ## Debug mode

-You can run snitch in __debug mode__ to expose the dynamically generated configuration data that would be used during the processing of the payload returned from GitHub's _gh_ utility as well as the command line that would be used to invoke _gh_ itself.
+You can run Snitch in __debug mode__ to expose the dynamically generated configuration data that would be used during the processing of the payload returned from GitHub's _gh_ utility as well as the command line that would be used to invoke _gh_ itself.
 This information could be extremely useful when submitting an issue to us or for your own problem resolution.

-To invoke debug mode, append `--debug` to the command line that you would use to generate your desired report, such as the list report in the command below:
+To invoke debug mode, append `--debug` to the command line that you would use to generate your desired report, such as the __list report__ in the command below:

 ```shell
 > snitch --name=list --state=open --repo=4awpawz/snitch --debug
 ```

-The output from running snitch in debug mode would look similar to the following:
+The output from running Snitch in debug mode would look similar to the following:

 ```shell
 debug config:  {